Click below to listen to my 2 min. Garden Bite radio show: GMOs vs hybrids

 Modifications aka genetic mutations take place in every living thing naturally.
 When 2 people have a baby, there’s some mutation going on.
 Not sure that’s real romantic but, I hope, you catch my drift.

 Genetically Modified (GMO) varieties are created in a lab using highly complex technology, such as gene splicing.
-These high-tech GM varieties can include genes from several species?—?a phenomenon that almost never occurs in nature.
+These high-tech GM varieties can include genes from several species – a phenomenon that almost never happens in nature.
 It includes the introduction of a bacteria into a plant for specific pest resistance.
 Another way to explain this is to say that a GMO could cross a plant with a fish.
 Two completely different species.

-Here’s the caveat to most of the proponents of GMO’s.
-They are likely associated with major corporations that are pumping millions of dollars into this technology.
+Public opinion continues to sway in all directions.
+It’s a difficult thing to wrap our heads around.
+GMO’s are generally associated with big business who are pumping millions of dollars into this technology.
 I’m not going to say ALL GMO’s are bad, frankly, I don’t know.
 But the scary part is, neither does anyone else.
 It takes years and years of research to discover the ramifications of what we do.
 As we’ve all witnessed through the years, here are a couple of minor ones.
 Butter’s bad, no it’s not.
 High cholesterol is bad, well unless it’s HDL.
 Or how about tobacco?
 Or sugar substitutes?

 There’s a lot of money at stake here and each side can go to extremes to make their point, and they do.
 It would be great to have a conversation without politics, money or fear involved.